norbert-s/SeleniumFramework/README.md

 # Selenium Framework

-Selenium framework under development
+Selenium framework

-- running concurrently - by either referenceing classes or methods
+- running concurrently - by either referencing classes or methods (methods can be run in parallel or classes can be run in parallel)

+- tests are run by using test data from json, and through injecting the test data by dataprovider

 - there is a pipeline which runs tests on different branches